-Personnel cost to perform the process group "develop and manage human resources (HR) planning, policies, and strategies" per process group FTE
+Personnel cost to perform the process group "reward and retain employees" per process group FTE

 Benchmark Data